kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 5. Adjust assignments as needed based on daily operational requirements.

 ### 4.4 Maintaining the Shuttle Fleet [Manager]

 Fleet Managers monitor capacity, maintenance windows, and accessibility commitments inside the shuttle workspace.

 **Accessing Shuttle Management:**
-1. Navigate to "Shuttles" from the main menu to open the shuttle management dashboard.
+1. Navigate to “Shuttles” from the main menu to open the shuttle management dashboard.
 2. Review the statistics cards showing total shuttles, active shuttles, and maintenance status.

 **Reviewing Fleet Statistics:**